Jacketed Hollow Point Ammo: JHP Bullets Explained

 Jacketed Hollow Point Advantages

 The most noticeable advantage any hollow point has over a normal bullet is its stopping power.
-When you hit a living target like a deer with a HP bullet, it’s going to cause significant damage unless it grazes it.
-This usually guarantees the animal is going to drop immediately or not get very far.
+When you hit a living target with a HP bullet, it’s going to cause significant damage.
+This usually guarantees the animal will drop immediately or not get very far.
 Hollow points are considered a more “humane” ammo type for hunters.
 These same properties carry over for home defense use.

 Jacketed Hollow Point Disadvantages

 The only real disadvantage a JHP bullet may have is expansion issues with thick clothing.
-This isn’t experienced much and for typical home defense ammunition the odds of this being an issue is extremely slim.
+This isn’t experienced much, and it's unlikely for typical home defense ammunition.
 Some reloaders have experienced this by not loading the round properly or when using experimental mixtures.
-For factory ammo, specific use ammo lines or properly reloaded ammo you shouldn’t have any problems at all.
+For factory ammo, specific-use ammo lines or properly reloaded ammo, you shouldn’t have any problems.

-Jacketed hollow points are very popular because they tend to get the job done and perform very well in most capacities where a hollow point is desired but the lead nose is not.
+Jacketed hollow points are very popular because they perform very well in most capacities where a hollow point is desired without the lead nose.